 - 4.1 The Council has a responsibility for conducting, at least annually, a review of the effectiveness of its Governance Framework including the system of internal control.
 This review of effectiveness is informed by the work of the Council's Management Team who have a responsibility for the development and maintenance of the governance environment, the Audit Manager's Annual Report on Internal Audit and also reports from the external auditor and any other review agencies and inspectorates. - 4.2 The purpose of a review is to identify and evaluate the key controls in place to manage principal risks.
-It also requires an evaluation of the assurances received, identifies gaps in controls and assurances and should result in an action plan to address significant internal control issues.

-- 4.3 The process that has been applied in maintaining and reviewing the effectiveness of the Council's Governance Framework includes the following: - The Council's Monitoring Officer and the Council in general oversee the operation of the Constitution to ensure its aims and principles are given full effect.
-As indicated above, the Constitution was last reviewed in May 2016 at the Annual General Meeting of Council; - The arrangements for Overview and Scrutiny have operated throughout the year allowing for the review of key policy areas and providing opportunities for public involvement in specific matters of business.
-A range of scrutiny reviews has been completed during the year, details of which have been reported to Council via the Overview and Scrutiny Annual Report 2016 (which was considered by Council in May 2017); - The Council has operated a Standards regime consistent with the requirements of the Localism Act 2011; - The Accounts and Audit Committee met throughout the year and received various reports on the progress by External and Internal Audit against their respective work plans.
-The Committee also received a report in July 2016 on the outcome of a review of the effectiveness of the system of internal audit (for 2016/17 the equivalent report is due to be submitted to the Accounts and Audit Committee in July 2017); - The Accounts and Audit Committee has been appraised of developments arising from the Local Audit and Accountability Act 2014.
-This includes provisions for the appointment of local auditors and requirement for an Auditor Panel to advise the Council on its relationship with the locally appointed auditor.
-In December 2016 the full Council agreed to opt in to the national scheme for auditor appointments for the 2018/19 financial year; - Internal Audit completed 31 scheduled audits up to the end of March 2017 with a further 7 audits completed in the early part of the 2017/18 financial year.
-All high risk and key financial systems were audited. - The overall opinion expressed by the Internal Audit Manager for 2016/17 stated:-
+It also requires an evaluation of the assurances received, identifies gaps in controls and assurances and should result in an action plan to address significant internal control issues. - 4.3 The process that has been applied in maintaining and reviewing the effectiveness of the Council's Governance Framework includes the following: - The Council's Monitoring Officer and the Council in general oversee the operation of the Constitution to ensure its aims and principles are given full effect.
+The Constitution was most recently reviewed in May 2018 at the Annual General Meeting of Council; - The arrangements for Overview and Scrutiny have operated throughout the year allowing for the review of key policy areas and providing opportunities for public involvement in specific matters of business.
+A range of scrutiny reviews has been completed during the year, details of which were reported to Council in May 2018 via the Overview and Scrutiny Annual Report 2017; - The Council has operated a Standards regime consistent with the requirements of the Localism Act 2011; - The Accounts and Audit Committee met throughout the year and received various reports on the progress by External and Internal Audit against their respective work plans.
+The Committee also received a report in July 2017 on the outcome of a review of the effectiveness of the system of internal audit (for 2017/18, the equivalent report is due to be submitted to the Accounts and Audit Committee in July 2018); - The Accounts and Audit Committee and Council have been appraised of developments arising from the Local Audit and Accountability Act 2014.
+This includes provisions for the appointment of local auditors.
+The Council had previously agreed to opt in to the national scheme for auditor appointments and during the year under review the appointment of Grant Thornton UK LLP as auditor to the Council was confirmed for a term of five years commencing from 1st April 2018; - Internal Audit completed 20 scheduled audits up to the end of March 2018 with a further 10 audits completed in the early part of the 2018/19 financial year.
+All high risk and key financial systems were audited. - The overall opinion expressed by the Internal Audit Manager for 2017/18 stated:-

 "Internal Audit reports on both Corporate Governance and Internal Control arrangements.
-The Internal Audit Manager was satisfied through the review of internal control during 2016/17 that internal control in the Council is good, although it is not possible to provide absolute assurance about the overall system of internal control"
+The Internal Audit Manager was satisfied through the review of internal control during 2017/18 that internal control in the Council is good, although it is not possible to provide absolute assurance about the overall system of internal control"